 Navigating rows of Italian wines can feel daunting, but it doesn’t have to be.
 We’re here to translate those sometimes-confusing acronyms and unknown regions into straightforward explanations.
-With a few tips and tricks from Whole Foods Market Italian Wine Buyer Melanie Mann, finding your next bottle of Italian wine will be as easy as popping the cork and enjoying.
+With a few tips and tricks, finding your next standout Italian wine will be as easy as pulling the cork and enjoying.

 Exclusively for Prime members in select ZIP codes.